eScienceLab/eScienceLab.github.io/_projects/eosclife.md

 logo: eosc-life20k.png
 website: http://www.eosc-life.eu/
 start_date: 2019-03-01
+end_date: 2023-08-31
 duration: 54 months
+exired: true
 project_reference: https://doi.org/10.3030/824087
 ---

 [EOSC-Life](http://www.eosc-life.eu/) brought together the 13  Biological and Medical ESFRI research infrastructures (BMS RIs) to create an **open collaborative space for digital biology**.
 This was a joint response to the challenge of analysing and reusing the prodigious amounts of data produced by life-science.
 Managing and integrating this data is beyond the capabilities of most individual end-users and institutes.
 By publishing data and tools in a Europe-wide cloud, EOSC-Life aimed to bring the capabilities of big science projects to the wider research community.
 Federated user access (AAI) allows transnational resource access and authorisation.
 EOSC-Life establishes a novel access model for the BMS RI: through EOSC scientists would gain direct access to FAIR data and tools in a cloud environment available throughout the European Research Area.

-Funded by call [H2020-INFRAEOSC-2018-2](https://cordis.europa.eu/programme/id/H2020_INFRAEOSC-04-2018) [824087](https://doi.org/10.3030/824087), EOSC-Life make BMS RIs data resources FAIR and publish them in the EOSC following guidelines and standards (e.g. EDMI).
+Funded by call [H2020-INFRAEOSC-2018-2](https://cordis.europa.eu/programme/id/H2020_INFRAEOSC-04-2018) [824087](https://doi.org/10.3030/824087), EOSC-Life made BMS RIs data resources FAIR and publish them in the EOSC following guidelines and standards (e.g. EDMI).
 Overall this drive the evolution of the RI repository infrastructure for EOSC and integration of the BMS RI repositories.
 EOSC-Life implemented workflows that cross disciplines and RI boundaries and addressed the needs of interdisciplinary science.
 Through open hackathons and bring-your-own-data events  EOSC-Life was co-created with exustubg user communities, providing a blueprint for how the EOSC could support wide-spread and excellent data-driven life science research.
 EOSC-Life started adressing the data policies needed for human research data under GDPR.
 Interoperable provenance information describe history of sample and data to ensure reproducibility and adherence to regulatory requirements.

 The goal of the EOSC-Life project was to make sure that life-scientists can find, access and integrate life-science data for analysis and reuse in academic and industrial research.
 EOSC-Life will transform European life-science by providing an open, continent-scale, collaborative and interdisciplinary environment for data science.